selfrefactor/rambda/README.md

 <details>

-<summary>Ramda is fastest.
-Rambda is 63.55% slower and Lodash is 55.25% slower</summary>
+<summary>Rambda is fastest.
+Ramda is 12.21% slower and Lodash is 55.76% slower</summary>

 ```text
 const R = require('../../dist/rambda.js')